rreece/rreece.github.io/outline-of-philosophy/invitation.md

 This is a meandering of one person through his own thoughts on philosophy, a meandering that is primarily western and focused on empiricism, although not entirely.

-I want to highlight the importance of science in constructing an accurate worldview, and/or to explore to what degree we can expect science to accurately describe the world.
+I want to explore to what degree we can expect science to accurately describe the world, and ultimately to highlight the importance of science in constructing a worldview.
 An important set of ideas in these outlines is associated with *naturalism*, which will be roughly defined bellow.